jessebmurray/leverage/README.md

 # leverage
-What does the last 93 years of daily S&amp;P 500 data have to say about the now well-known intra-day leverage?
+What does the last 92 years of daily S&amp;P 500 data have to say about the now well-known intra-day leverage?

 The plots shown below are from the [10-year 3x leverage notebook](10yr-3x.ipynb).
 Identical plots have been made for all 20-year periods in the [20-year 3x leverage notebook](20yr-3x.ipynb).
+Leveraging over the entire available time-period is briefly shown in [the entire time-period notebook](entire_period.ipynb).